Javascript is not enabled.

 3. Review the Medicare & You handbook

-Updated annually, the Medicare & You handbook is a great snapshot of Medicare’s rules, coverage, costs and changes.
+Updated annually, the Medicare & You handbook is a great resource for Medicare’s rules, coverage, costs and changes.
 The booklet also spells out Medicare rights, steps for appealing denied claims, and where to get help with Medicare questions.

 4. Find out about free preventive care

-Medicare Part B covers more than a dozen preventive services without deductibles or copayments, with eligibility based on age and risk factors.
+Medicare Part B covers more than a dozen preventive services without deductibles or copayments and with eligibility based on age and risk factors.
 It also covers an annual wellness visit, when a primary care physician creates a personalized prevention plan for the year.

-And thanks to the Inflation Reduction Act, your loved one can now get all vaccines recommended for adults covered by Part B or Part D without any cost sharing, including vaccines for the respiratory syncytial virus, better known as RSV, and shingles.
+And thanks to AARP’s advocacy for the Inflation Reduction Act of 2022, your loved one can now get all vaccines recommended for adults covered by Part B or Part D without any cost sharing, including vaccines for the respiratory syncytial virus, better known as RSV, and shingles.

 5. Review Part D, Medicare Advantage during open enrollment

-If your loved one has a Part D prescription drug policy or Medicare Advantage plan, you should to review the options annually during Medicare open enrollment, which runs from Oct.
+If your loved one has a Part D prescription drug policy or Medicare Advantage plan, you should review the options annually during Medicare open enrollment, which runs Oct.
 15 to Dec.
 7. New coverage starts Jan.
-1. Coverage and costs can change significantly from year to year.
+1.

 Compare what’s covered for all medications and health care needs, not just premiums.
 Use the Medicare Plan Finder to review costs for Part D and Medicare Advantage plans in the area.